Managing stormwater better to protect water quality

-The Rural Stormwater Management Model project was funded by a $700,000 grant from the Ontario Ministry of the Environment and Climate Change’s Showcasing Water Innovation (SWI) Program and in-kind contributions from other partners.
-Investment has totalled more than $900,000.
+The Rural Stormwater Management Model project was funded by a $700,000 grant from the Ontario Ministry of the Environment’s Showcasing Water Innovation (SWI) Program and in-kind contributions from other partners.
+Investment totalled more than $900,000.
 That investment benefits the economy, rural knowledge and capacity, and human health.

 Who is using the model?

-Some staff of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) and conservation authorities in the five priority areas are testing and starting to use the model.
+Some staff of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) and conservation authorities in the five priority areas have tested and have started to use the model.
 Some consulting engineers in the drainage industry have also expressed interest in using the model.